 Shoplifting costs retailers over $13 billion every year.
-With the holidays approaching, it is important to ensure that your staff is well-trained in ways to reduce shoplifting losses.
-Here are a few important shoplifting prevention strategies to keep in mind.
+That’s why it’s important to ensure that your staff is well-trained in ways to reduce shoplifting losses.
+Here are some important shoplifting prevention strategies to teach your employees.

 Be alert for bad behavior